cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

     `endif /* TUT3_VERILOG_REGINCR_REG_INCR_NSTAGE_V */

-Before re-running the tests, let's take a look at how we are doing the testing in the corresponding test script.
+Before running the tests, let's take a look at how we are doing the testing in the corresponding test script.
 Use VS Code to open up `RegIncrNstage_test.py`.
 Notice how PyMTL enables sophisticated testing for highly parameterized components.
 The test script includes directed